Piwimau/TriSpell/README.md

 Alternatively, if you have Visual Studio installed on your machine, simply open the provided [solution file](TriSpell.sln) and proceed from there.

+## Contributing

+I don't really expect any contributions, as TriSpell is more or less just one of my little side projects.
+However, if you find a bug or have a nice suggestion, feel free to open an issue and I'll see what I can do.

 ## Acknowledgements

 I was originally inspired to create TriSpell after watching